Kinetics of phase separation in thermally isolated critical binary fluids: Introduction

 \section{Introduction}

 Spinodal decomposition is the process of phase separation of a thermodynamically unstable mixture.\cite{cahn68,bray94,onuki02,desai09} It and its complement, nucleation, are two of the most common mechanisms of phase transformation for systems governed by a conserved order parameter.
-They also are exploited in many commercial processes for creating alloy materials.
+Decomposition is a common way to create alloy materials, particularly metals, commercially, and has been predicted under conditions thought to occur in the early universe\cite{boyanovsky06}.